Kevin-Bronsdijk/Kevin-Bronsdijk/README.md

 ### Hi there, I'm Kevin - aka devslice.net 👋

-Hi, my name is Kevin, a software engineering manager at a fintech startup in Southeast Asia.
+Hi, I am Kevin, a software engineering manager at a fintech startup in Southeast Asia.
 I am deeply passionate about software development and building high-performing teams.
 In my spare time, I blog about software engineering and leadership in technology.

-I have spent over five years working as an agile software delivery specialist, leading and working in technical teams creating quality software.
+I have spent over five years working as an agile software delivery specialist, leading and working in technical teams, and creating quality software.
 During this time, I’ve delivered websites and a range of digital products for clients of all sizes, from small businesses to multi-national companies.

 [![Website](https://img.shields.io/website?label=devslice.net&style=for-the-badge&url=http%3A%2F%2Fdevslice.net)](http://devslice.net)

 - 🌱 I’m currently learning about Azure static web & container apps, Argo CD, Micro frontends, GitOps, and how the world works...
-- 💬 Ask me about .net, c#, fluent style coding, software testing and agile software delivery.
+- 💬 Ask me about .net, c#, fluent style coding, software testing, and agile software delivery.
-- 👯 I’m looking to collaborate on exciting open source projects.
+- 👯 I’m looking to collaborate on exciting open-source projects.

 ### Connect with me: